-Day care centers, children's camps, and foster care homes are licensed through the Michigan Department of Health and Human Services (DHHS).
+Day care centers, children’s camps, and foster care homes are licensed through the Michigan Department Licensing and Regulatory Affairs (LARA).
 Washtenaw County inspects these facilities as part of an agreement we have with DHHS.

 If DHHS requires you to have an Environmental Health inspection, you will be given an Environmental Health Inspection Request Form (PDF).
 Please complete the form and submit a copy to our office with a payment.
 Applications will not be processed without payment.
 A listing of current fees, as well as a Credit Card Authorization Form (PDF) can be found on our Applications, Forms and Fees page.
 Mail, fax or drop off your Environmental Health Inspection Request Form (PDF) and payment to our office.